Skip Navigation

 11. Although there is no collective MCLG for this contaminant group, there are individual MCLGs for some of the individual contaminants.
 Trihalomethanes: bromodichloromethane (zero); bromoform (zero); dibromochloromethane (60 ppb); chloroform (70 ppb).
 Haloacetic acids: dichloroacetic acid (zero); trichloroacetic acid (20 ppb); monochloroacetic acid (70 ppb).
 Bromoacetic acid and dibromoacetic acid are regulated with this group but have no MCLGs.

-12. This value is the highest locational running annual average reported in 2022.
+12. This value is the highest locational running annual average reported in 2023.
 Reports are filed quarterly.

 13. While your drinking water meets EPA standards for nitrate, it does contain low levels of nitrate.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agriculture activity.
 If you are caring for an infant, you should ask for advice from your health care provider.

-14. Turbidity is regulated by a Treatment Technique (TT) requirement: 95% of all samples taken after filtration each month must be less than 0.3 NTU.
+14. Turbidity is regulated by a Treatment Technique requirement: 95% of all samples taken after filtration each month must be less than 0.3 NTU.
 Maximum turbidity cannot exceed 1.0 NTU.

 Back to Test Results